curbengh/curbengh.github.io/source/_posts/unit-testing-jest.md

 expect(hexo.log.log).toHaveBeenCalledWith(`html: foo/bar/baz.html [10.10% saved]`);
 ```

 Then I realized the percentage could change as upstream minifiers get enhanced or even regressed.
 However, since the test input is just a line of code, it's practically impossible that the percentage will change.
-Yet, not taking chances to be safe.
-So, I refactored it into,
+Yet, to be safe, I skip checking the percentage,

 ``` js
 expect(hexo.log.log.mock.calls[0][0]).toContain('html: foo/bar/baz.html')